zachnieto/BlackBoxSAT/README.md

 ## Getting Started

 ### Instantiating Hints
 Hints can be instantiated as Hit or Exit objects, children of the AHint abstract class.
 All that is required for Boolean formula generation is an AHint object.
-Our board-indexing convntion assumes that the top left corner of the blackbox is (0, 0), with x increasing when travelling east and y increasing when travelling south.
+Our board-indexing convention assumes that the top left corner of the blackbox is (0, 0), with x increasing when travelling east and y increasing when travelling south.

 ```
 AHint hit1 = new Hit(3, new Posn(-1, 2), Direction.EAST);